-The Harris Benedict Equation is a formula that uses your BMR and then applies an activity factor to determine your total daily energy expenditure (calories).
-The only factor omitted by the Harris Benedict Equation is lean body mass.
+The only factor omitted by the Harris Benedict equation is lean body mass.
 Remember, leaner bodies need more calories than less leaner ones.
 Therefore, this equation will be very accurate in all but the very muscular (will under-estimate calorie needs) and the very fat (will over-estimate calorie needs).

-First, determine your BMR using our BMR Calculator or our BMR Formula.
+First, determine your BMR using our BMR calculator or our BMR formula.

 To determine your total daily calorie needs, multiply your BMR by the appropriate activity factor, as follows: